-Citation with stable link: Philip A. Harland, 'Sicilians and other Greeks: Cicero’s praise for Sicilians in the prosecution of Verres (mid-first century BCE),' Last modified October 18, 2022, http://philipharland.com/Blog/?p=10002.
+Citation with stable link: Philip A. Harland, 'Sicilians and other Greeks: Cicero’s praise for Sicilians in the prosecution of Verres (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 18, 2022, http://philipharland.com/Blog/?p=10002.

 Comments: There are numerous examples of Cicero engaging in ethnic invective in defence of a Roman official charged with extortion or other actions, including cases where the injured parties were Sardinians (link), Gauls (link), Judeans, and “Asiatic” Greeks (link).
 In each case, the subject peoples in question are characterized very negatively, to say the least.
 Cicero’s prosecutorial speech against Verres excerpted below works from the other side of the fence.
 (This specific speech was never delivered because Verres had left the country as he expected to be exiled).

 Anticipating that the defence would argue that the Sicilians were an inferior people who are untrustworthy witnesses (Cicero’s usual approach when defending an official as well), Cicero instead constructs an image of Siciilans as the best of all Rome’s subjects.
 Rather than lambasting some ethnic group under Roman subjection, Cicero aims to show the superiority of the people that was harmed by the actions of Verres as governor (propraetor) of Sicily in 74 BCE.
 It is also important to notice that – a bit like his smearing of “Asiatic” Greeks who brought charges against Flaccus (link) – Cicero still takes a swipe at all other Greeks in order to place Sicilians at the top.
 So this is an ethnic hierarchy constructed for the specific needs of a legal case.